joaotextor/easy-key-generator/README.md

 console.log(myKeys);
 /* Will Output and array of 10 keys
  * containing 3 groups with the group
- * format LLNLN and using only
+ * format LLNLN and using letters
- * hexadecimal characters
+ * and numbers
 [
   'JO7I5-PN2U3-DA5Y4',
   'NK7S1-CS6F7-IE4T5',